woodRock/fishy-business/docs/source/papers.rst

 Muderers pleading not guilty be reason of insanity (NGRI).
 Pre-disposition to less activity in their pre-frontal cortex.
 Pre-frontal cortex associated with goal-directed planning and delayed gratification.
-Less activity, means more likely to perform violent impulsive behaviour.
+Different brain chemistry meant more likely to perform violent impulsive behaviour.
 Justification for lebotomy - electrocution of pre-frontal cortex - now replaced by anti-psychotics.

 restek2018high